Bettina Welch: Television roles

-Welch started in TV roles from starting from the early 1960s with guest parts in Australian television drama series and she appeared in the Crawford Productions adventure series Hunter (1967), and also played various guest roles in the top-rated Crawford Productions police dramas Homicide and Division 4.
+Welch started in TV roles from the early 1960s with guest parts in Australian television drama series, in the Crawford Productions adventure series Hunter (1967), and in the top-rated Crawford Productions police dramas Homicide and Division 4.

 In 1971 Welch appeared in an episode of a situation comedy series called The Group, being cast after the show's writer David Sale, had earlier been impressed by the performance she gave in the Australian Broadcasting Corporation-Artransa Films science fiction children's series Phoenix 5 (1970), he promised to write a longer running part for her especially next time.

 When Sale created soap opera Number 96 he kept his word, creating especially for her the role of corrupt businesswoman and fashion editor Maggie Cameron, featuring from the show's inception in March 1972, her character emerged as a popular bitch-figure in the top-rated serial.
-Welch says she partly based her characterisation of Maggie on the Mrs. Robinson character played by Anne Bancroft in film The Graduate.she left the series temporarily the following year to again act on stage opposite Robert Morley, this time in How the Other Half Loves.
-She returned to the series after that, and also reprised the role in the feature film version in 1974, but by the following year the TV series had suffered a drop in ratings so a bomb storyline was developed as a dramatic way to write out several key characters.
-The story went to air in September, and Maggie was revealed to have been the person who planted the bomb and her character written out the series by being sent to prison.
+Welch says she partly based her characterisation of Maggie on the Mrs. Robinson character played by Anne Bancroft in film The Graduate.
+Welch left the series temporarily in 1973 to again act on stage opposite Robert Morley, this time in How the Other Half Loves.
+She returned to the Number 96 after that, and also reprised the role in the feature film version in 1974.
+By 1975 the TV series had suffered a drop in ratings so a bomb storyline was developed as a dramatic way to write out several key characters.
+The story went to air in September.
+Maggie was revealed to have been the person who planted the bomb and her character written out the series by being sent to prison.
 Welch returned for a guest appearance in 1976 when Maggie's trial was shown, and she appeared in the show's final episode in 1977 where it was explained that Maggie had been released from prison.

-Post-Number 96 Welch continued to make appearances in television series, however in small guesting feature roles including Glenview High (1977), The Outsiders (1977), Young Ramsay (1978), and the legal drama Case for the Defence (1978).
-She had feature parts in television movies and feature films, including Undercover (1983), and guest starred in two episodes of A Country Practice.
+Post-Number 96 Welch continued guest roles in television series including Glenview High (1977), The Outsiders (1977), Young Ramsay (1978), and the legal drama Case for the Defence (1978).
+In the 1980s Welch acted in television movies and feature films, including Undercover (1983), and guest starred in two episodes of A Country Practice.

-Welch died in Australia in 1993, aged 71.
+Welch died in Sydney, Australia in 1993, aged 71.